PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### How much does it cost?

-While Experimentation isn't part of the free-for-life open source release, it's [free to use up to 1 million events per month](/pricing) on PostHog's paid plans – Scale for self-hosted, and PostHog Cloud if your a prefer a fully-managed SaaS experience.
+While Experimentation isn't currently part open source release, it's [free to use up to 1 million events per month](/pricing) on PostHog Cloud when you enter a card.
+You can set billing limits so you don't get any surprise bills.

 ### Open source license